paulstarmail/VideoChapter/README.md

 # VideoChapter
-Windows 11, 64-bit application, to add chapters in a given video file.
+Windows 11, 64-bit application, to add chapters for a given video file.

 This software needs "FFmpeg" as its dependency.
 So, install "FFmpeg" and add it to path.